TheInstituteOfCode/Tiff-test/_posts/2017-11-09-the-time-i-----transformed-my-body-and-mind-using-the-bikini-body-guide.md

 ![](/uploads/versions/kayla6---x----455-520x---.jpg)

 It was also a time in my life where i was feeling particularly vulnerable; I was finding my feet again having returned back home to Perth and I was dating Richard's (see my previous post) who I felt too weak to resist.
-I decided that if I couldn’t find the strength internally to protect myself, I would begin on the outside and work my way in. &nbsp;With this double edged determination I went on the hunt for a fitness program.
+I decided that if I couldn’t find the strength internally to protect myself, I would begin on the outside and work my way in.
+With this double edged determination I went on the hunt for a fitness program.

 I stumbled across Kayla Itsines Bikini Body Guide (BBG) on Instagram and after seeing the transformation photo’s of other women I immediately went online and purchased a copy of the exercise Guide and Nutrition Guide for AUD 110 (Now the program is available as an app and she has released a cook book).